 - London’s planetarium where you can take an inspiring journey into space

 Roman ruins were discovered during routine park operation in 1902 and have been partially excavated over the years.
-Archaeologists have been able to determine that the structure was most likely a temple, and it appears to have been part of perhaps an extensive temple complex.
+Archaeologists have determined that the structure was most likely a temple, and it appears to have been part of perhaps an extensive temple complex.
 These days, some 2000 years since the time of the Romans, this park is the perfect place to spend a day enjoying the outdoors.

 A recent project at the park involved restoring an old orchard area dating back to about 1666.
 The Royal Parks and volunteers are working hard to preserve some of the original features while making it an ecological asset to the community.
 The Deer Park at Greenwich, also known as the Wilderness, is the oldest of London’s deer parks and is home to a small herd of red and fallow deer.

 There is so much to explore in The Royal Borough of Greenwich.
 You can make a great day trip and combine a visit to a museum with a visit to the park while enjoying delicious street food from the local market.
 Here are the other Greenwich attractions that we’ve reviewed: